 The reason why certain communities adopt rules for residents and enforce them through an HOA is to maintain a general uniformity among close-knit properties, typically condominiums grouped together in the same structure.
 These rules are meant to keep the neighborhood attractive and well-maintained, but also to help maintain property values.
 For example, an HOA may dictate what colors your house may be, whether you may have signs in your yard, how long your grass may get before you need to mow it, and so on.

 In addition to enforcing rules, HOAs also manage a fund to pay for communal resources, such as a neighborhood park or swimming pool, paved roads, and maintenance of shared structures (such as the exterior walls of a condominium).
 Homeowners typically pay monthly dues that keep this fund replenished, some of which is put into a reserve account for emergencies and large-scale projects.

 The HOA itself usually is handled by an outside property management group, but the governing board is made up of homeowners in the neighborhood.
 Newly proposed rules, changes, and expenditures typically must clear a vote by HOA board members.

 Disputes between the HOA and homeowners are actually quite common, mostly related to monthly dues.
-Since HOAs are required to keep a certain amount of money tucked away in reserves, in case an expensive need should arise, they may raise the monthly dues if the funds go below that level; and rate hikes are never popular.
-Some howeowners may feel as if the HOA's rules are too invasive and balk at fines for things like cars in the driveway or loud music.
+Since HOAs are required to keep a certain amount of money tucked away in reserves, in case an expensive need should arise, they may raise the monthly dues if the funds go below that level; and rate hikes or special assessments are never popular.
+Some homeowners may feel as if the HOA's rules are too invasive and balk at fines for things like cars in the driveway or loud music.